-- Service delivery ensuring staff provide the level of service established or determined as appropriate for the establishment or department - Customer satisfaction generating feedback from customers about how they perceive the service being provided - Products supplied and the nature of them this can be the physical aspects and facilities of the rooms, drinks, food and entertainment we supply - Dealing with paperwork some staff may have as their main role the generation and administration of documentation: this has immediate impact on customers and internal calculation of statistics.
+- ➤ Service delivery ensuring staff provide the level of service established/determined as appropriate for the establishment or department e.g. supplying day old chickens, - Customer satisfaction generating feedback from customers about how they perceive the service being provided - ➤ Products supplied and the nature of them this can be the physical aspects and facilities of the rooms, drinks, food and entertainment we supply

-1.4.
+➤ Dealing with paperwork - some staff may have as their main role the generation and administration of documentation: this has immediate impact on customers and internal calculation of statistics.

+1.3.
 Overview of management responsibilities

-It is common that a worker has both management and operational responsibilities and to be part of a work team.
+It is common that a worker have both management and operational responsibilities and to be part of a work team.